Peace Corps Representative

 Each quarter, Peace Corps recruiters present informational sessions and slide shows about the Peace Corps experience, staff information booths at events, and conduct interviews on campus.

 The Peace Corps representative is located in the Advising & Career Services office during Fall, Winter, and Spring terms.
-The position is staffed by a graduate student who is a Returned Peace Corps Volunteer (RPCV), see below.
+The position is staffed by a graduate student who is a Returned Peace Corps Volunteer (RPCV).

 Additional sites of interest include: